Acupuncture for back pain

 Treatment for back pain

-Conventional treatment for back pain involves pain killers.
+Conventional treatment for back pain involves pain killers such as anti inflammatory drug (NSAID).
 Pain is a messenger; it's showing you there is a problem.
-However, most people then shoot the messenger by taking painkillers.
+However, most people with back pain shoot the messenger by taking painkillers.
 Treatment for chronic pain involves taking opiate based pain killers, which can be addictive leading to the abuse of harder drugs such as heroin.
 Accupuncture offers a safer alternative as its non-addictive and stimulated acupuncture can beat a lot of pain medication in treating chronic pain.

 How does acupuncture work for back pain?